- Home

 Breast cancer treatment

 Treatment for early or locally advanced breast cancer varies from person to person.
-The most suitable treatment for you will depend on your test results, where the cancer is in the breast, the cancer’s stage and grade, and whether the cancer is hormone receptor and/or HER2 positive or triple negative.
-Your doctor will also consider your age and general health, and what you want.
+The treatment that’s best for you will depend on your test results, where the cancer is in the breast, the cancer’s stage and grade, and whether the cancer is hormone receptor and/or HER2 positive or triple negative.
+Your doctor will also consider your age and general health, and what treatment you want to have.

 Learn more about: